eunchangchoi/eunchangchoi.github.io/index.md

 ▪  Book Chapter "Solving the AI Accountability Gap" in Co-authored <a href="https://www.yes24.com/Product/Goods/62006191?scode=032&OzSrank=2"> <i> Artificial Intelligence and Power Shift,</i> </a> Publisher Samin(三仁) (2018) <br>
 ▪  <a href="https://nosmk.khealth.or.kr/nsk/user/extra/ntcc/nosmokeFile/fileView/jsp/Page.do?siteMenuIdx=81&dataNo=31&dataGr=4&fileNo=522&postIdx=562&level1Idx=8&level2Idx=31&datalv=1"> "California's Regulation on Flavored Tobacco Products : Menthol"</a>, Korea Health Promotion Institute (2018) <br>
 ▪ Policy Report <a href= "http://https://bit.ly/3qgZ63S">"The Ethical Considerations of AI and Policy Response in the Age of Fourth Industrial Revolution"</a> submitted to <a href="https://www.4th-ir.go.kr/home/en/">The Presidential Committee on the Fourth Industrial Revolution of Korea (Oct.
 2018)</a> <br>
-▪ Policy Report "The WTO’s Decision on Australia’s Plain Packaging Tobacco Measures", commissioned research by the Ministry of Health and Welfare (2018)<br>
+▪ Policy Report "The WTO’s Decision on Australia’s Plain Packaging Tobacco Measures", commissioned by Ministry of Health and Welfare (2018)<br>
 ▪ <a href="https://stepi.re.kr/app/publish/view.jsp?mode=new&cmsCd=CM0012&div=&categCd=A0505&ntNo=33&sdt=&edt=&src=&srcTemp=&opt=N&currtPg=5"> "Algorithm Governance"</a> Future Horizon, Science and Technology Policy Institute (2017) <br>
 ▪ Book Translation <a href="http://www.kyobobook.co.kr/product/detailViewKor.laf?ejkGb=KOR&mallGb=KOR&barcode=9788946062726&orderClick=LAH&Kc="> <i> The Internet of Things,</i> </a> Publisher MIT Press (2015), Hanul MPlus (2017)<br>
 ▪ <a href="http://www.jksrnt.org/journal/view.html?doi=10.25055/JKSRNT.2016.7.2.74"> Factors Associated with Use of Menthol Cigarettes among Current Smokers in Korean university students and Male workers"</a> Journal of the Korean Society for Research on Nicotine and Tobacco (July 2016)<br>